ILUGD/Assets/Speaker_mail_template.md

-Hello [speaker_name]
+Hello [speaker_name],

-Thanks for delivering a great talk at our meetup on 1st July 2018 which will be hosted at [venue] [1].
+Thanks for delivering a great talk at our meetup on [date: day, month, year] which will be hosted at [venue] [1].
 Following is the schedule for your talk:

 [schedule]